schorschii/LAPS4LINUX/README.md

 Alternatively, you can use LDAPS by editing the config file (`~/.config/laps-client/settings.json`): modify the server entry and set `ssl` to `true` and `port` to `636` (see example below).
 You can also configure multiple static LDAP servers in the config file.

 ### Domain Forest Searches
 If you are managing multiple domains, you probably want to search for a computer in all domains.
-Please use the global catalog for this.
-This means that you need to set the option `gc-port` in the configuration file of all servers, e.g. to `3268` (LDAP) or `3269` (LDAPS).
+Please use the global catalog for this by setting the option `gc-port` in the configuration file of all servers, e.g. to `3268` (LDAP) or `3269` (LDAPS).

 <details>
 <summary>Example</summary>